Cape Coast: State visits

-Both former United States president Barack Obama and vice president Kamala Harris have visited Cape Coast along with the Cape Coast Castle.
+Both former United States president Barack Obama and vice president Kamala Harris have visited Cape Coast, along with Cape Coast Castle.
 Obama visited on 11 July 2009, while Kamala arrived on 28 March 2023.
 Obama's trip marked the first time during his presidency that he had visited sub-Saharan Africa.

-During Obama's visit to the castle, he made a remark to the castle's history with the history of African Americans.
+During his visit to the castle, Obama made a remark about the castle's history with the history of African Americans.

 And I think, as Americans, and as African Americans, obviously there's a special sense that on the one hand this place was a place of profound sadness; on the other hand, it is here where the journey of much of the African American experience began.
 And symbolically, to be able to come back with my family, with Michelle and our children, and see the portal through which the diaspora began, but also to be able to come back here in celebration with the people of Ghana of the extraordinary progress that we've made because of the courage of so many, black and white, to abolish slavery and ultimately win civil rights for all people, I think is a source of hope.
 It reminds us that, as bad as history can be, it's also possible to overcome.

 Non-governmental organisations

 Cape Coast is home to many NGOs, some of which have limited human resources due to financial pushbacks.
 These NGOs address and confront social issues in the metropolitan area as a whole.
 Some NGOs with operations in the city are the Seeds of Sovereignty and the Abraham Smiles Foundation.
-A 2021 study's findings show that most people do show interest in participating in NGO related activities, depending on what the organization in question revolves around.
+A 2021 study found that most people do show interest in participating in NGO-related activities, depending on what the organization in question revolves around.